Disney Princess: A Jewel Story

-Comic adaptation
+Comics

 In Kilala Princess, a Japanese fantasy/romance manga produced by Kodansha that debuted on Nakayoshi in April 2005, a girl named Kilala and her adventures to find her kidnapped friend with the help of the first six Disney Princesses (Snow White, Cinderella, Aurora, Ariel, Belle, and Jasmine).
 However, Kilala herself is not considered part of the franchise.

 On February 24, 2016, a Disney Princesses anthology ongoing comic book's first issue hit the stands.
 The series is published by Joe Books.
 Joe Books expanded Disney Princess to a graphic novel line as an exclusive for Target along with a Hasbro figure line and a Hybrid Promotions apparel line.

 Video games

-Disney Princesses have appeared in various other media, such as video games, including Disney Princess: Enchanted Journey, Disney Princess: Magical Jewels, and Disney Princess: My Fairytale Adventure.
-Rapunzel can be found as a character in the 2013 game Disney Infinity.
-Disney Infinity: 2.0 Edition has the addition of Merida and Jasmine.
+Disney Princesses have appeared in various other media, such as video games, including Disney Princess for Game Boy Advance, Disney Princess: Enchanted Journey, Disney Princess: Magical Jewels, and Disney Princess: My Fairytale Adventure.

+Rapunzel can be found as a playable character in the 2013 game Disney Infinity.
+Disney Infinity 2.0 has the addition of Jasmine and Merida.
 However, Merida is also included with Stitch in the Toy Box Starter Pack.
 Disney Infinity 3.0 has the addition of Mulan.

-Merida can be found as a character via Pixar Family Builds in the 2018 Lego game Lego The Incredibles.
-All Disney Princesses are also playable characters in the mobile game Disney Magic Kingdoms, with Cinderella, Aurora, Pocahontas, and Rapunzel being part of the main storyline, while the rest are limited time characters.
+All Disney Princesses are also playable characters in the mobile game Disney Magic Kingdoms, with Cinderella, Aurora, Pocahontas, and Rapunzel being part of the main storyline, while Snow White, Ariel, Belle, Jasmine, Mulan, Tiana, Merida, Moana, and Raya are limited time characters.

+Almost all the Disney Princesses, with the exception of Pocahontas, are playable characters in the role-playing game Disney Mirrorverse.

+Snow White, Aurora, Ariel, Belle, Jasmine, Mulan, Tiana, Rapunzel, Merida, and Moana appear as villagers in Disney Dreamlight Valley, with Cinderella and Pocahontas set for future updates.

+Snow White, Cinderella, Aurora, Ariel, Belle, Jasmine, Mulan, Rapunzel, and Moana are all playable characters in the kart racing game Disney Speedstorm.